What is the total credit load for the program?

 Can I take a prerequisite course at a community college?

-You must have the official transcript sent to the Registrar of Caldwell College after completion of the course.
+You must have the official transcript sent to the Registrar of Caldwell University after completion of the course.

 May I attend summer school and is it required?